HAVE YOU HEARD OF APPLE CIDER VINEGAR BEFORE? WE’D BE PRETTY SURPRISED IF YOU HADN’T!

 But the truth is that, although ACV is not pixie dust, it’s not snake oil either.
 That means that it fairly falls somewhere in the middle between the two extremes and for anyone wanting to incorporate it into their routine, it does have some benefits when used correctly.

-When choosing an apple cider vinegar, the organic and unfiltered variation is often considered by nutritionists to be the most beneficial, because it contains the “mother” (the friendly probiotic bacteria).
+When choosing an ACV product, the organic and unfiltered variation is often considered by nutritionists to be the most beneficial, because it contains the “mother” (the friendly probiotic bacteria).

-Some people claim that when applied topically, ACV can improve skin’s appearance, because it is naturally acidic and may help rebalance the skin’s pH.
+Some people claim that when applied topically, apple cider vinegar may help to improve the skin’s appearance, because it is naturally acidic and may help rebalance the skin’s pH.
 This is why you sometimes hear of people applying diluted apple cider vinegar to their face as a toner or face wash.

 Although the verdict is still out on this one, there is a chance that it may help to control your appetite.
 There have been some human studies pointing to evidence that adding ACV to your diet may help create feelings of fullness that support healthy weight maintenance.

 Another benefit of apple cider vinegar that many believe is that it may help promote heart health and even assist with lowering blood pressure, triglyceride levels, and cholesterol.
-However, we’re going to categorize this one as an apple cider vinegar myth, since these studies were conducted on animals and there simply isn’t any strong scientific evidence to support the serious claim that vinegar can benefit heart health in humans.
+However, we’re going to categorize this one as a myth, since these studies were conducted on animals and there simply isn’t any strong scientific evidence to support the serious claim that vinegar can benefit heart health in humans.

 The final benefits are believed to be softer, shinier, smoother, and more manageable hair with fewer split ends.
 But what does the research say about ACV for hair?
-Truthfully, there is little published research on this famous ancient Roman remedy of using an apple cider vinegar hair rinse.
+Truthfully, there is little published research on this famous ancient Roman remedy of using this ingredient in a hair rinse.
 Since ACV is generally considered safe, this may be one that you will have to test for yourself before deciding.
-However, it’s important to remember that if you’re suffering from hair loss, ACV will not treat or cure the underlying causes and it’s important to consult with a doctor for professional treatment.
+However, it’s important to remember that if you’re suffering from hair loss, ACV will not treat or cure the underlying causes and it’s important to consult with a doctor for professional treatment.9.
+DOES APPLE CIDER VINEGAR HELP CONTROL BLOOD SUGAR LEVELS?

-In one study published in the Journal of the American Association of Diabetes, it was reported that participants given 20 grams of ACV after a meal containing a buttered bagel and orange juice had post-meal blood glucose levels significantly lower than those given a placebo.
+There is some research that suggests that it may possibly benefit those with blood sugar issues.
+In one study published in the Journal of the American Association of Diabetes, it was reported that participants given 20 grams of ACV after a meal containing a buttered bagel and orange juice had significantly lower blood glucose levels than those given a placebo.

 However, although a number of studies reported similar findings, there is still more research to be done and it’s imperative to consult with your doctor before starting any new regimen if you are diabetic or pre-diabetic.
 With diabetes being such a prevalent and serious condition in the United States, we’re going to say that this one is only applicable when recommended by a doctor.

 If you want to try incorporating apple cider vinegar into your routine, it’s generally considered very safe when used correctly.
-The preferred and safest way to consume ACV is adding it into your diet through cooking.
-You can do this by adding it to salad dressings or any number of other healthy recipes.
+The preferred and safest way to consume it is by adding it into your diet through cooking, or adding a high-quality supplement like our Apple Cider Vinegar Gummies.
+You can do this by adding it to salad dressings or any number of other recipes.
 It’s best to start with smaller amounts in your diet and gauge how you feel before proceeding.

-It’s always recommended to avoid taking large amounts of apple cider vinegar and to never take “shots” of pure ACV, as this can have damaging effects caused by its acidity.
+It’s always recommended to avoid taking large amounts and to never take “shots” of pure ACV, as this can have damaging effects caused by its acidity.

 Some people enjoy buying or making beverages that incorporate apple cider vinegar.
 If you choose this route, it’s important to dilute the ACV to avoid any gastrointestinal complications.